nigelwhite/52ca/readmeNW.txt

 6.3.19 transferred from lando to ddev as lando kept losing drush

 top backup
-echo3 28.3.19 end of changes.
-52ca_echo2 - 6.3.19 fresh copy from prod, before any work echo 11.1.19 start of day
+echo3 18.4.19 end of early morning changes echo2 18.4.19 after cim, before any config changes echo 18.4.19 start of day.
+Before cim and pull.

 30.1.19
 finding out what I can do to change classes in twig, for the seasons colours